wakproductions/tech_notes/video_ideas/2020-keyboard-reviews-1.md

 In this video I'm going to be reviewing several keyboards for Windows, from the perspective of a former Macbook Pro user.
 Prior to getting my first Macbook in 2013, I didn't think much about keyboard design.
 Most of the keyboards I've had experience with up until then were the standard issue kind you'd get with a desktop.
-The one exception being my Sony Viao, which had a pretty nice feel for a laptop at its time.
 But when I got my first Macbook, the quality of the keys were quite an upgrade.
 I really liked the feel of the scissor switches on that 2013 model.
 They provided a strong tactile bump, had great spacing between the keys, and had just the right amount of stiffness so that my fingers can feel around the keyboard without mistakenly activating a key.
 The backlight was also a nifty little feature which was new for the time.

 I've stayed a loyal Mac user, all the way up until they introduced the 2017 model Macbook, which in my opinion is a piece of junk.
 I didn't like the butterfly switches because the short travel distance of the keys made it difficult to feel around the keyboard while typing, and other poorly designed additions like the touchbar I think make more of an inconvenience than a feature.

+So this year for various reasons, I'm building a PC and want a high quality keyboard.
+Here are some of the options I'm going to be trying out.

-So this year I'm switching back to the PC, and the new trend in keyboards seems to be the mechanical switch design.
+The new trend in keyboards seems to be the mechanical switch design.
+So the first keyboard I'm going to be reviewing here will be...